robertpyke/Tutorials/aws/iot/README.md

 At this point, assuming you did something like the above, you'll be sending your device state to IOT, and you'll be receiving deltas whenever the shadow is updated so that it no longer matches the reported.
 Your LED should turn on/off as you set the pin0 value in the desired.
 The pin0 value should be updated in the reported section, along with the rssi value.
 At this point, we're only missing one key thing... we don't read the initial delta.
 If a delta is reported while you're not on MQTT, you won't see it.
 Let's fix that.

+Feel free to throw a few extra sensors in, and report their value.
+The next bit can wait..

 Get Desired in Connect/Reconnect
 ==================================